M66B/FairEmail/FAQ.md

 Features not fulfilling these requirements will likely be rejected.

-If you have another question, want to request a feature or report a bug, please use *Report issue* in the main navigation/hamburger menu of the app.
+If you have another question, want to request a feature or report a bug, please use [this form](https://contact.faircode.eu/?product=fairemailsupport).